 Faculty and staff

-This service can be used for Low, Moderate, and non-Protected Health Information (PHI) High Risk Data, as defined by the Information Security Office.
+This service can be used for Low, Moderate, and High Risk Data, including Protected Health Information (PHI) Data, as defined by the Information Security Office.

 Free of charge